 Dozens of crappy videos and a small award win later, I landed in film school.
 Fresh out of school, I wasn't quite fixed on what I wanted to do, but it was that same summer that I saw The Dark Knight in the cinema.
 And in that moment when you first glimpse Batman in full costume, silhouetted on the bike in the tunnel as the sound design swells, I rolled a tear and knew what I wanted to do with my creative career.

-I live in Helsinki with my wife and reckless son, where we're actively part of building a new church plant called Northwind Church.
+I live in Helsinki with my darling wife and rascal son, where we serve on the pastoral team at Northwind Church.

-Working closely with my brother as my DP and frequent co-director, I gravitate to the cinematic end of things, celebrate my competition, seek to understand the needs of my clients, and hope to bring value to audiences and co-creators through my work.
+Due to a background in songwriting and poetry, speech-heavy peaces are well with my soul.
+I gravitate to the cinematic end of things, celebrate my competition, seek to understand the (actual) needs of my clients, and hope to add value to audiences and co-creators through my work.

 BA (Hons.) in Film & TV production from the University of Westminster.